DiffSK/configobj/README.md

 ## Documentation

-You can find a full manual at [readthedocs](http://configobj.readthedocs.org/).
+You can find a full manual on how to use ConfigObj at [readthedocs](http://configobj.readthedocs.org/).
+If you want to *work on the project*, please see the [Contributing](#contributing) section below.

 ## Status